Coaching Your Child: Balancing Home and Sport

 The five events in the pentathlon were the hurdles, shot put, high jump, long jump, and 1500 meters.
 So for the next seven months, he and I went out almost daily, working together as a father/son team of two, to chase an American championship.
 His improvement in the five events progressed well, and most practices went smoothly.
 He listened to me and I listened to him, and I did a decent job of keeping home life and training separated.
 Our little two-person world was rosy.

-I can honestly say that I’ve never enjoyed coaching more nor had a student who improved over the course of a season the way my third child improved that year.
+I can honestly say that I’ve never enjoyed coaching more nor had a student who improved throughout a season the way my third child improved that year.
 After each meet we pulled out the pentathlon scoring tables to add up the points, and we soon realized he was on the trail of a national title.
 It was exciting.

 And he set out to do it!